winglang/wing/docs/06-contributors/999-rfcs/2023-04-16-website-resource.md

 is a great way to introduice the feature to readers.
 -->

+## Requirements

+## Design

+The user will be able to point at a local directory, and create a static website holding those files in a single line of code.
+The website will accept dynamic content too, that will be added in the following lines of preflight code.
+The website will be served using a CDN and could be placed under a certain domain.

-## Implementation
+## Implementation - static content:

 ### Implementation for aws

-Following a few AWS guides on the internet (brought in the end of the section), it seems that the common way to serve a static website is by using a bucket.
+Following a few AWS guides on the internet (brought in the end of the section), it seems that the common way to serve a static website is by using a bucket paired with cloudFront distribution.

 After creating a public bucket, we'll upload the folder from the relative path.
 AWS requires an index document name (to serve on the "/" path).
 We'll start by hardcoding it to be "index.html", and can add it later to the website props upon request.

-The last thing will be a registration to the chosen domain (if exists).
+Then the bucket will be connected to a cloud front distribution.
+Cache related properties, geo-restrictions and price class are hardcoded for now could be added to the props upon request.

+If a domain was specified it will be added to the CDN's url aliases.
+The domain should be bought in advance.
+In the future we could separate the domain to be a standalone resource (that can later be attached to other resources, and be shared between them if needed).

-The website resource supports preflight code only.
+The website resource supports preflight code only for now.
+We can use an HTTP call in order to access the website pages and assets inflight.

 #### References: